 Step 3.
 Determine key periods for your brand that will influence content

 Step 4.
-Map out overarching campaigns and strategies
+Map out overarching content calendar campaigns and strategies

-On your calendar, map out when your campaign campaigns will occur, detailing also your goals and ideal outcomes.
-Remember the value of creating multi-channel campaigns, so your campaign ideas should stretch beyond only the written content you create.
+On your content calendar, map out when your campaigns will occur, detailing also your goals and ideal outcomes.
+Remember the value of creating multi-channel campaigns, so your content calendar campaign ideas should stretch beyond only the written content you create.
 These campaigns should be determined with the cooperation of those in paid advertising, social media, and even traditional forms of advertising.

 Step 5.
 Determine the content types you will need and create a content calendar